 To succeed on Amazon, you need an excellent Amazon PPC strategy.
 With consumer shopping increasingly moving online – and overwhelmingly to Amazon, advertising on the platform positions your products before relevant customers who are ready to buy.

 As a new seller on Amazon, you’re probably wondering, “What is Amazon PPC, and how does it work?”
 Well, we have created this article to answer all your questions about Amazon advertising.
 We will also guide you through creating your first PPC campaign to connect with relevant shoppers looking to buy your products.

 Here’s everything you need to know about Amazon PPC.

 Amazon PPC is the advertising platform Amazon provides to sellers to help them amplify their sales.
-Advertisers only pay for clicks and not impressions, as is the case with other advertising channels.
+Advertisers only pay for clicks, not impressions, as with other advertising channels.

 Sponsored ads on Amazon are very effective because of the large number of people who use the retail platform to acquire the products they need.
 The users who query a search term on the platform are active buyers looking to make a purchase.
-For this reason, your ads have a higher chance of converting because the customer is already in the market for the product.
+Your ads have a higher chance of converting because the customer is already looking for the product.